-This section describes known problems and includes suggestions for correcting them when possible.
+This section describes known problems and includes suggestions for correcting them when possible for Oracle Database Gateway for Sybase.

 If you have any questions or concerns about the problems, contact Oracle Support Services.
 A current list of problems is available online.
 Contact your local Oracle office for information about accessing the list.